alismed/DockerFiles/RailsApp/README.md

   - `$ mkdir <project-name> && cd <project-name>`
   - Copy all files to the new folder.
-  - `$ docker-compose build`: To build the image, it may take a few minutes.
+  - `$ docker-compose build --no-cache`: To build the image, it may take a few minutes.
-  - `$ docker-compose run web rails new`: To create a new Rails aplication.
+  - `$ docker-compose run web rails new .`: To create a new Rails aplication.
    - Type 'y' to overwrite the Gemfile.
   - Edit the 'config/database.yml`
   - `$ docker-compose run web rake db:create`